danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 }
 ```

-This protocol implements `perform(onCollection:)` by performing the operation concurrently on every individual item in the collection.
-This means that you only have to implement `perform(onItem:)` when implementing this protocol.
+This protocol now provides a `perform(onCollection:)` implementation that performs the operation concurrently on each item in the collection.

+This means that we only have to implement `perform(onItem:)` when implementing this protocol, since the operation coordination is already handled by `perform(onCollection:)`.

 Now we're getting somewhere!
 This protocol actually brings us some real power, and makes it a lot easier to implement a concurrent operation, since the coordination is already implemented.